status-im/nimbus-eth2/docs/the_nimbus_book/src/install.md

 Once installed, the default configuration is good enough.

 At a minimum, you should run an NTP client (such as chrony) on the server.
+Note that most operating systems (including macOS') automatically sync with NTP by default.

 > **Note:** If you're on MacOS, it's better to just use the built-in ntp server